 If you have prediabetes, then you are at risk for type 2 diabetes and other serious conditions, like heart attack and stroke.

 Other long-term health problems can result if you do not have good control over your blood sugar levels.
 Complications related to type 2 diabetes include but are not limited to:

 This is an especially important risk factor for Americans since many are overweight.
-African Americans, Hispanics, Native Americans, Asian Americans, and Pacific Islanders may be at an even higher risk.
+African Americans, Hispanics, Native Americans, Asian Americans, and Pacific Islanders may be at an even higher risk, probably due to genetics.